-- To list only the contents of a specified bundle, use the -b filter option, followed by the bundle identifier. - To list license information gathered from a specific type of license server, use the -F filter option to specify nodelocked license servers or network license servers. - To list license information gathered from servers that you specify, use the -n filter option followed by one or more server names. - To list license information on products from particular vendors, use the -v filter option, followed by one or more vendor names. - To list license information on particular products, use the -p filter option, followed by one or more product names. - To list information on users who are currently using the licenses that you specify, use the -u filter option, followed by one or more user names.

-- Specify the -k option to remove expired licenses from the list. - Specify the -Z option to display a table containing value units annotation information.
+- To list only the contents of a specified bundle, use the -b filter option, followed by the bundle identifier. - To list license information gathered from a specific type of license server, use the -F filter option to specify nodelocked license servers or network license servers. - To list license information gathered from servers that you specify, use the -n filter option followed by one or more server names. - To list license information on products from particular vendors, use the -v filter option, followed by one or more vendor names. - To list license information on particular products, use the -p filter option, followed by one or more product names. - To list information on users who are currently using the licenses that you specify, use the -u filter option, followed by one or - Specify the -k option to remove expired licenses from the list. - Specify the -Z option to display a table containing value units annotation information.

-Value Units Output
+Value Units Output:

-- Capacity Type shows a list of items for which a capacity type has been assigned. - Value Units shows the number of value units assigned to a specific capacity type. - Value Units Calculation indicates the method by which the value units are calculated from capacity units: Within Range specifies the allowable range.
-Linear Increment, the number of required value units is proportional to the number of requested capacity units. - From indicates the beginning of the range - To indicates the beginning of the range
+- Capacity Type.
+Shows a list of items for which a capacity type (metric) has been assigned. - Value Units.
+Shows the number of value units assigned to a specific capacity type. - Value Units Calculation.
+Indicates the method by which the value units are calculated from capacity units: - Within Range.
+Specifies the same value units for all capacity units in the specified range. - Linear Increment.
+The number of value units required is proportional to the number of capacity units requested. - From.
+Indicates the beginning of the range. - To.
+Indicates the end of the range (if any).